AI safety, ethics, and governance

 Can GPT-3 Pass a Writer's Turing Test?
 (Elkins and Chun, Journal of Cultural Analytics 5.2, September 2020)

-• Luciano Floridi and Massimo Chiriatti (Minds and Machines 30, 2020).
+• Luciano Floridi and Massimo Chiriatti (Minds and Machines 30, 2020) — for the empirical claim that “GPT-3 writes better than many people.”

 • The writer's Turing test concept has been adopted as a named framework across philosophy of AI and NLP evaluation.